‘Tales From The Crypt’ Is One Of The Most Poorly Managed Licenses Currently On The Market [Opinion]

 — Tales from the Crypt (@CryptKeeper1225) April 19, 2017

 It was the HBO version of the Crypt Keeper host, who would become a pop culture icon as the series spread into film with moderate feature-length successes Bordello of Blood and Demon Knight.
-That’s also when the comic books found new life as full color reprints from Gladstone (later Gemstone) Publishing.
+That’s also when the comic books found new life as full-color reprints from Gladstone (later Gemstone) Publishing.

 Unfortunately, after the seventh and final season of the series, everything took a turn for the worst.
 The series went away.
 The comic books dried up.
 A third and final feature in Tales from the Crypt Presents Ritual went largely unseen and unnoticed.